-It’s perfect for breakfasts, brunches, desserts, and any other time you’re craving some banana goodness.
-Plus, your non-gluten free family and friends will have no idea that this banana bread recipe is gluten free
+It's perfect for breakfasts, brunches, desserts, and any other time you're craving some banana goodness.
+Plus, your non-gluten free family and friends will have no idea that their new favorite banana bread recipe is gluten free.

 (Yes, this version really is that good!)